 It turned out not to be anything, but it scared me.
 Two co-workers, Robin and Sheila, recommended the Thrive Challenge.
-Sheila had lost weight and got off blood pressure medication.
+Sheila had lost weight.
 I thought: “If she can make a change at her age — she’s a lot older than me — I can definitely make some changes.”

 I took a week off and went to stay with friends.